surabhigade/ICP-Based-3D-Scan-Matching-for-Precise-Odometry/README.md

 ## Files

 - **`ICP.m`**: Contains the main function for the Iterative Closest Point algorithm, which refines the transformation (rotation and translation) iteratively.
-- **`generate_data.m`**: This  script is responsible for generating synthetic 3D point cloud data that can be used for testing the ICP algorithm.
+- **`generatedata.m`**: This  script is responsible for generating synthetic 3D point cloud data that can be used for testing the ICP algorithm.
 This file creates two point clouds with a known rigid transformation (rotation and translation), which allows you to validate the performance of the ICP algorithm by comparing the estimated transformation with the known true values.
 - **`pclX.txt`, `pclY.txt`**: Example 3D point clouds that will be registered using ICP.
 These are used as input files for the algorithm.